GNOME/librsvg/devel-docs/ci.rst

 Another job runs a script to check that the version numbers mentioned in various parts of the source code all match.
-For example, `Cargo.toml` and `configure.ac` must have check for the same Minimum Supported Rust Version (MSRV).
+For example, `Cargo.toml` and `meson.build` must have check for the same Minimum Supported Rust Version (MSRV).